Animal Care Volunteer Project in Guatemala - Antigua

 In Latin America, animals are often not held in the same high regard or considered part of the family as they tend to be in western societies.
 This leads to animals being neglected or abandoned, and greatly increases their chances of becoming injured or ill.
 By volunteering with animals in Antigua, you can contribute to the high demand for support to aid in their recovery and development.

-As an Animal Care volunteer you will assist at either a dog and cat shelter, a veterinary clinic or an exotic animal rehabilitation centre.
+As an Animal Care volunteer you will assist at either a dog and cat shelter, a veterinary clinic, an exotic animal rehabilitation centre or a horse rescue and rehabilitation centre.
 Specific placements depend on where your help is most needed, but you are welcome to indicate a preference.

 Animal care volunteer work varies but is likely to involve: